 Entire Earth To Be Destroyed This Year; Details Later

 I’m sure you also long for the endless eons of peace that will come when Humanity is finally destroyed, right?
-Well, pal… 2017 might just be our year!
-According to author David Mead, a mystery planet is on a collision course for Earth — and will destroy everything you have ever loved in October of 2017… or maybe November.
+Well, pal… your doomy dreams may come true after all.
+At least according to author David Mead, who claims a mystery planet is on a collision course for Earth — and will destroy everything you have ever loved.

 Like the best conspiracy theories, “Planet X will kill us” has a grain of truth to it: Scientists have long speculated that a large planet could account for orbital anomalies in Neptune and Uranus.
 In the hands of conspiracy theorists, though, innocent scientific speculation becomes an apocalyptic belief system!